-With this position, Supreme Court of Cassation has recognized the right of banks to collect costs and fees for banking services, which means that the provisions of the loan agreement which obliges the borrower to pay the loan costs to the bank are not null in case that the bank's offer contained clear and unambiguous data on loan costs and also that they can be expressed as a percentage and charged through the calculation of the effective interest rate, without the obligation of banks to prove the structure and amount of costs covered by the total amount of loan costs, which are stated in the offer accepted by the borrower.
+By adopting an amended legal position on the admissibility of contracting loan costs at a session of the Civil Department of the Supreme Court of Cassation, held in 2021, the right of banks to collect costs and fees for banking services has thereby been recognized, which means that the provisions of the loan agreement which obliges the borrower to pay the loan costs to the bank are not null in case that the bank's offer contained clear and unambiguous data on loan costs and also that they can be expressed as a percentage and charged through the calculation of the effective interest rate, without the obligation of banks to prove the structure and amount of costs covered by the total amount of loan costs, which are stated in the offer accepted by the borrower.

 Additionally, one of the recommendations was that it was necessary to harmonise case law with the new regulations in force, such as the Law on the Conversion of Housing Loans Indexed in Swiss Francs, bearing in mind that prior to the adoption of the cited law, the Supreme Court of Cassation took the position whereby it established that the clause on the indexation of loans in the CHF is deemed null and void, unless the bank has reliable written proof that it obtained the lent dinar funds through its own borrowings in this currency and that before concluding the agreement, it provided the borrower with complete, written information on all risks arising from negotiating the application of such a clause.
 As the law failed to include all categories of consumers indexed in Swiss Francs, disputes are continued to be filed against the banks, in particular, by consumers who repaid their obligations prior to the entry of said law into force or those who did not accept conversion, however the number of this second type of dispute is significantly less.
-Therefore, it would be necessary to amend the Law on the Conversion of Housing
+Therefore, it would be necessary to amend the Law on the Conversion of Housing Loans Indexed in Swiss Francs to resolve all doubts that are the subject of litigation.